matt22881/Back-End/README.md

 **/api/entries/author/:id** —Returns all entries from a specific author/editor.

+**/api/entries/categories/:id** —Returns all entries from a specific category.

 **/api/topentries** —Returns the top rated entries This endpoint takes an optional query string (?limit=number) at the end which limits the number of entries returned.
 Default is 1 entry.
 Ex. /api/topentries?limit=3 will return 3 entries.